-The aerobic bacteria that occur are similar to those found in other treatment processes such as activated sludge.
+The aerobic bacteria that occur are similar to those found in other treatment processes such as in the activated sludge process.
 Three functional groups occur: freely dispersed, single bacteria; floc-forming bacteria; and filamentous bacteria.
-All function similarly to oxidize organic carbon (BOD) to produce CO2 and new bacteria (new sludge).
+All function similarly to oxidize organic carbon (BOD) to produce CO_2 and new bacteria (new sludge).